robertoallende/allende/s3/frontend/public/content/responses/what.md

 Anyway, the key takeaway here is that with enough context, I could give you an incredibly insightful and probably coherent answer.

 Unfortunately, one of the well-documented limitations of RobertoGPT is that… I don’t actually manage context at all.
-But I do reach *intellectual levels of smartness* if you tell me that *poetry is like truth*.
+But I do reach *intellectual levels of smartness* if you tell me that *Truth is like poetry*.